Selective high schools and opportunity class placement procedures

 Appeals that have the greatest chance of being upheld are those where the parent and/or carer:

-• knows what happened to prevent the student from doing his or her best or from attending the test
+• knows what happened to prevent the student from doing their best or from attending the test

 • has written evidence to support the case.